8 Surprising Snail Facts You Should Know

 How Long Do Snails Sleep?

 Snails do sleep, but they do so quite a bit differently from humans.
-A typical snail sleep cycle lasts a few days (usually 2 to 4), although in some instances snails have slept for years.
+A typical snail sleep cycle lasts a few days (usually 2 to 4).
 After that, a snail can stay awake for longer than a full day.
 Snails are nocturnal, meaning they typically come out at night, just like moths.
+In some instances, snails have slept for years!

 Is a Snail an Insect?